We offer many training opportunities for graduate students in Counseling Psychology and Clinical Psychology programs of study.

 - Group Seminar: This seminar supplements interns’ experiential learning (i.e., direct service and weekly debriefings with co-leader) by providing additional information and opportunities for reflection and dialogue.
 The seminar’s initial focus is on the Counseling Center’s group philosophy and procedures, Yalom’s interpersonal process theory, co-leader relationships, stages of group development, and group process dynamics and interventions.
 Subsequently, the seminar provides an opportunity for case conference-type reflection and dialogue, viewing of video recordings, brainstorming of alternative interventions, and for enhancing knowledge about group stages and processes.
 The Group Seminar meets weekly for 1.5 hours throughout the year.

 - Supervision of Supervision Seminar: This seminar trains interns in effective clinical supervision.
 The seminar will balance knowledge with experience in order to develop the basic philosophy, skills, and confidence necessary for creating a productive supervisory relationship.
-The seminar incorporates didactic information, modeling, role playing, and review of supervision sessions between interns and practicum students.
-Topical issues may include the following: ethical and legal issues in the conduct of supervision; theories of supervision; developmental stages; multicultural counselor training; and the parallel processes involved in being a clinician, supervisor, and supervisee.
+The seminar incorporates didactic information, modeling, role playing, and review of taped supervision sessions between interns and practicum students.
+Didactic topics may include the following: ethical and legal issues in the conduct of supervision; theories of supervision; developmental stages; multicultural counselor training; and the parallel processes involved in being a clinician, supervisor, and supervisee.
 The seminar will also focus on balancing the various roles of an effective supervisor, such as, teacher, informal counselor, consultant, monitor, and evaluator.
 This seminar meets weekly for 1.5 hours during the fall and spring semesters, and during the summer (if interns are providing summer supervision).

-- Intern Process Group: This seminar meets for 1.5 hours every other week (alternating with the diversity seminar) and is led by a clinician who is not affiliated with the Counseling Center or University.
+- Intern Process Group: This seminar meets for 1.5 hours every other week (alternating with the Multicultural seminar) and is led by a licensed clinician who is not affiliated with the Counseling Center or University.
 This group is an opportunity for interns to have the space to process personal and professional issues that arise during the course of the internship.
 It is expected that interns will use this process time to seek support and feedback, work through conflicts, and discuss issues related to professional development.
 The content of what is discussed in this group is kept confidential unless requested otherwise by the interns.

 - Case Conference: Case conference is designed to give interns additional